William E. Gagen Jr.

 Photo of William E. Gagen Jr.

 As the firm's senior trial counsel, William E. Gagen, Jr. has earned local, state and national recognition as a Chronicle Top 25 attorney, a Top 100 Attorney by California Super Lawyer and an elected Fellow of the elite American College of Trial Lawyers.
-Known as a straight shooter who is trusted by lawyers, judges and prosecutors, he is widely regarded as a formidable force in the courtroom.
+Known as a straight shooter who is trusted by lawyers, judges and professionals across the legal system, he is widely regarded as a formidable force in the courtroom.
 A 2005 profile in The Recorder called him a "fearless articulate trial attorney and occasional hero" who zeroes in on the weakness in his opponent's case "like a laser beam."
 As the San Francisco Chronicle wrote in May, 2003: "If you get in trouble with the law in Contra Costa, who do you call?
 Those in the know say it's Bill Gagen."
 Perhaps the most telling accolades come from his opponents in the trenches who have learned first hand why The Recorder profile characterized him as the "Defense King" of Contra Costa County:

-"I think it would be safe to say that he is the preeminent private criminal defense attorney in the county," says Robert Kochly, longtime District Attorney in Contra Costa County, who calls Mr. Gagen "very, very well respected" and "someone whose word you could trust absolutely."
+"I think it would be safe to say that he is the preeminent private defense attorney in the county," says Robert Kochly, longtime District Attorney in Contra Costa County, who calls Mr. Gagen "very, very well respected" and "someone whose word you could trust absolutely."

 • California, 1969